-Turn your iPhone or Samsung into a 3D device
+Turn your iPhone or Android into a 3D device

 If you don’t like to import mobiles from Asia, don’t have money for a modern Red Hydrogen One (a great and comprehensive review is coming soon), or you preffer the latest high-end Apple or Samsung device, you don’t have to give up from getting a 3D mobile.